 After lunch we have an hour or so break to explore the island on our own.
 There’s plenty to see in the little “town” of higgledy-piggedly streets.
 Note there are no cars in Phi Phi, the locals tend to get around on bicycles, though a few also have motorbikes, so watch out for them!

-Most people do a spot of shopping or (another top tip) you can also bail out of the tour lunch – be sure to inform your guide first – and head directly into the town where you will find any number of eateries, from seafood to pizza, where you can have your meal.
+Most people do a spot of shopping, or (another top tip) you can also bail out of the tour lunch – be sure to inform your guide first – and head directly into the town where you will find any number of eateries, from seafood to pizza, where you can have your meal.
+There’s no refund for this option, but it will generally be better than the canteen fare.

 There are also two beaches to relax on, one on either side of the narrow strip of land.
 We choose Lohdalum Bay, as the quieter of the two.
 There are kayaks for rent here as well, though you won’t get very far in an hour!